djmccormick/eve/README.md

 ### graphql

-This service runs [Postgraphile](https://github.com/graphile/postgraphile), an instant lightning-fast GraphQL API backed primarily by the Postgres database.
+This service runs [PostGraphile](https://github.com/graphile/postgraphile), an instant lightning-fast GraphQL API backed primarily by the Postgres database.
 It uses the [official Node.js Docker image based on Alpine Linux](https://hub.docker.com/_/node), configured to work with the database service and with [recommended plugins](graphql/Dockerfile).

-When started using `docker compose up`, this service runs Postgraphile in watch mode which automatically updates your GraphQL schema when your database schema changes.
+When started using `docker compose up`, this service runs PostGraphile in watch mode which automatically updates your GraphQL schema when your database schema changes.

 ### client